Reviewing Power Assets (OTCMKTS:HGKGY) & Nuvve (NASDAQ:NVVE)

 |3.00

-Nuvve presently has a consensus target price of $19.00, suggesting a potential upside of 57.15%.
+Nuvve has a consensus price target of $19.00, indicating a potential upside of 52.37%.
 Given Nuvve’s higher possible upside, analysts plainly believe Nuvve is more favorable than Power Assets.

 Profitability

-This table compares Nuvve and Power Assets’ net margins, return on equity and return on assets.
+This table compares Power Assets and Nuvve’s net margins, return on equity and return on assets.

 |Net Margins